agrc/gis.utah.gov/_posts/2018-09-12-the-next-agrc-web-api.md

 Version 1 of the WebAPI contains a canary endpoint to make sure the required services are available.
 ASP.NET Core makes these [health checks](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/implement-resilient-applications/monitor-app-health) a first class feature.
 We can now write health checks that not only let Kubernetes and other monitoring systems know that we are in a healthy state but when things go wrong, we will know exactly what dependency is not functioning properly.

 It is a great time to be a software engineer.
 There are so many services and software to improve our effectiveness, make us more efficient, and help us deliver a better overall experience to our users.
-If you have not tried any of these softwares, you should strongly consider it.
+If you have not tried any of these software, you should strongly consider it.

 It has been a fun and exciting experience developing the next version of the WebAPI.
 After all, if the work you are doing isn't enticing and fun, maybe it's time to make a change.